 Heat rash: Heat rash, sometimes called prickly heat rash, will present as numerous small red bumps which may or may not been filled with fluid.
 The area, or your baby’s body as a whole, may also be slightly red.
 This rash is caused heat as the name implies.
 Undress your baby and wipe him/her with a cool, wet cloth and the rash should fade over the next hour or so.

 Diaper rash: If the rash is in the diaper area and also involves raised and/or raw patches of skin, it’s possible your baby has diaper rash.
 Be sure to keep your baby’s diaper dry and apply a topical baby rash cream.
-If the rash persists, it may be yeast-based.
+If the rash persists, it may be yeast-based or from a food intolerance.

 White patches in the mouth or on the tongue can be a good indication of a yeast-based rash.